NickSwainston/pulsar_spectra/docs/spectral_fit.rst

 is the *posterior probability*.

 Nested sampling is an approach to Bayesian inference that allows for simultaneous estimation of the posterior and the evidence.
-Since we are comparing empirical models, we do not use the Bayesian evidence to infer the best-fit model.
-However, nested sampling has many other benefits including being good at sampling multi-model parameter distributions and being easily parallelisable.
+It has many advantages, including being good at sampling multi-model parameter distributions and being easily parallelisable.
 It is therefore a logical option for fitting pulsar spectra, which are often poorly constrained.
 For more details on nested sampling and the specific implementation in `Dynesty <https://dynesty.readthedocs.io/en/v3.0.0/index.html>`_, we recommend reading the `Dynesty documentation <https://dynesty.readthedocs.io/en/v3.0.0/overview.html>`_.

-Since the spectral models that we are fitting are empirical, we cannot derive the model priors from theory.
+Since the spectral models that we are fitting are empirical, we cannot derive the model parameter priors from theory.
 Instead, we use population statistics and the results of past spectral fits using traditional frequentist fitting methods.
 For the spectral index and the frequencies of spectral features (turnover, break, cutoff), we estimate the prior from the distributions reported in Chapter 6 of `Swainston et al. (2023) <https://espace.curtin.edu.au/handle/20.500.11937/93846>`_ and the `all_pulsar_spectra <https://all-pulsar-spectra.readthedocs.io/en/latest/>`_ repository.
 We also fix the reference frequency to :math:`1400\,\mathrm{MHz}` and use the distribution of :math:`S_{1400}` measurements from the ATNF pulsar catalogue to set the prior on the reference flux